Academic Product Support Policy

 - Troubleshooting issues related to convergence and accuracy of solutions obtained through custom coding or functions.

-- Technical Support for the ANSYS Academic RedHawk & Academic PowerArtist products is only available via the Apache Design, Inc. academic support email alias: email@example.com.
-Support requests submitted to this email alias will be reviewed on a case by case basis, but is limited to the following product capabilities:
+Note that Technical Support Requests do not currently cover the ANSYS Academic RedHawk & Academic PowerArtist products.
+Technical Support for these products is only available via the Apache Design, Inc. academic support email alias: firstname.lastname@example.org.
+Support Requests submitted to this email alias will be reviewed on a case-by-case basis, but are limited to the following products and product capabilities:

 - Setting up and running the software